m-mdy-m/i-read/README.md

 # i-read
-List of books that I am reading and I am going to read.
+In this repository, I write all the books that I read about or am interested in doing this in the future, and I try to put them along with the purchase link or the download link. (pdf)